realm/realm-dotnet/doc/userdoc_for_web.md

 All changes to an object (addition, modification and deletion) must be done within a write transaction.
 </div>

-Realm objects can be instantiated and used as standalone just like regular C# objects.
 To share objects between threads or re-use them between app launches you must persist them to a Realm, an operation which must be done within a write transaction.

 Since write transactions incur non-negligible overhead, you should architect